 Does Medicare Cover Dentures?

-Although Medicare covers a broad array of health care services for seniors, Medicare does not cover the cost of dentures and other dental services, leaving a number of costs to American seniors.
-Permanent dentures, for example, can cost anywhere between $300 and $5,000, and denture plates can run upward of $10,000.
+Although Medicare covers a broad array of health care services for seniors, Medicare does not cover the cost of dentures and other routine dental services.

 Although Medicare does not cover dentures and routine dental services, Medicare Part A does cover some dental emergencies that require immediate care in a hospital.

-According to Centers for Medicare and Medicaid Services (CMS):
+According to Centers for Medicare and Medicaid Services (CMS), Medicare will cover the following dental services: